sQVe/30-seconds-of-code-ultisnips/README.md

 ## Thanks

-Many thanks to the core team and all the contributers at [30-seconds-of-code](https://github.com/Chalarangelo/30-seconds-of-code) and [UltiSnips](https://github.com/SirVer/ultisnips) for creating a indispensable resource and plugin.
+A big thank you to the core team and all the contributers at [30-seconds-of-code](https://github.com/Chalarangelo/30-seconds-of-code) and [UltiSnips](https://github.com/SirVer/ultisnips) for creating an indispensable resource and plugin.

 ## License